Nuclear physicists on hunt for squeezed protons

-Category: Environment Hits: 0While protons populate the nucleus of every atom in the universe, sometimes they can be squeezed into a smaller size and slip out of the nucleus for a romp on their own.
+Category: Environment Hits: 1While protons populate the nucleus of every atom in the universe, sometimes they can be squeezed into a smaller size and slip out of the nucleus for a romp on their own.
 Observing these squeezed protons may offer unique insights into the particles that build our universe.
 Now, researchers hunting for these squeezed protons have come up empty-handed, suggesting there's more to the phenomenon than first thought.

 Read more https://www.sciencedaily.com/releases/2021/02/210225163231.htm